t6kke/BadmintonSkillCalculator/README.md

 ## Contributing

 - Minimum python version 3.10 installed
-- If you don't have pip install pandas and openpyxl
+- If you don't have pip install pandas, openpyxl, beautifulsoup4
 - Clone the repo
 - Project comes with example data that you can use to start testing
 - If you'd like to contribute, please fork the repository and open a pull request to the `main` branch

 ## Change Log

+### Alpha 5

+- Official badminton league tournaments data scraping and injection functionality implemented
+- Initial version of BSC/DataExtractor internal package fromTS.py created for scraping tournamentsoftware.com tournament data
+-

 ### Alpha 4.1.1